sunqiangzai/AnnotationLiftOver/README.md

 Please feel free to send E-mail to songbaoxing168@163.com.

 ### acknowledgement
-I thank\
+I thank:\
- Hequan Sun (MPIPZ) for the discussion of algorithm design for gene structure alignment Lukas Baumgarten (MPIPZ) for bug reporting
+ Hequan Sun (MPIPZ) for the discussion of algorithm design for gene structure alignment\
+ Lukas Baumgarten (MPIPZ) for bug reporting